-The college's objectives are set out in the strategic plan updated in July 2013.
-This plan includes the strategic direction of the college and financial forecasts.
-The Governing Body monitors the performance of the college against these plans.
+The College's objectives are set out in the strategic plan updated in July 2015.
+This plan includes the strategic direction of the College and financial forecasts.
+The Governing Body monitors the performance of the College against these plans.
 The plans are reviewed and updated each year.
-The college's continuing strategic objectives are:
+The College's continuing strategic objectives are:

-- To control the college's severe over-subscription and to achieve stability in student numbers at 1,934 (FTE) in the year to July 2014. - To review and maintain the high success rates for students within college.
-The success rate for courses is presently around 87%. - To review the provision for adult education in the light of funding cuts. - To encourage students to take responsibility for their own learning and promote and develop relevant learning strategies.
+- To control the College's severe over-subscription and to achieve stability in student numbers around 2,077 (FTE) in the year to July 2016. - To review and maintain the high success rates for students within College.
+The success rate for courses is presently around 91%. - To review the provision for adult education in the light of funding cuts. - To encourage students to take responsibility for their own learning and promote and develop relevant learning strategies.